nsidc/search-solr-tools/README.md

 which can be modified, or additional environments can be added by just adding a new YAML stanza with the right keys; this new environment can then be used with the `--environment` flag when running `search_solr_tools harvest`.

+#### Logging

+By default, when running the harvest, harvest logs are written to a file called `search-solr-tools.log` in the current directory (set to `info` level), and no console logging will be done.
+This behavior can be changed by setting the following environment variables:

+* `SOLR_HARVEST_LOG_FILE` - The full name and path of the file to which log output will be written to.
+If set to the special value `none`, no log file will be written to at all.
+Log output will be **appended** to the file, if it exists;
+  otherwise, the file will be created.
+If not specified, it defaults to a file called `search-solr-tools.log` in the current directory.
+* `SOLR_HARVEST_LOG_LEVEL` - Indicates the level of logging which should be written to the log file.
+Defaults to `info`
+* `SOLR_HARVEST_STDOUT_LEVEL` - Indicates the level of logging which should be written to the console.
+This can be different than the level written to the log file.
+  If not specified, defaults to no console logging.

+The following are the levels of logging that can be specified.
+These levels are cumulative; for example, `error` will also output `fatal` log writes, and `debug` will output **all** log writes.

+* `fatal` - Only outputs errors which result in a crash.
+* `error` - Outputs any error that occurs while harvesting.
+* `warn` - Outputs warnings that occur that do not cause issues with the harvesting, but might indicate things that may need to be addressed (such as deprecations, etc)
+* `info` - Outputs general information, such as harvesting status
+* `debug` - Outputs detailed information that can be used for debugging and code tracing.

 ## Organization Info